Contact Us for a Free Consultation 818-394-7835

 Swimming Pool Injury Patterns

 Drowning deaths and nonfatal injuries from drowning are a major concern.
 The CDC recently reported an average of 3,536 non-boating-related drownings in the U.S. every year for the decade studied.
+That's about ten every day.
+One out of five of those deaths involved a child under the age of fourteen.

 The same CDC report found many more nonfatal drowning injuries, some causing: